Medical School Interviews: Multiple Mini Interviews (MMIs) and Semi-Structured Interviews

 • University of New South Wales (40 minutes)

-University of Sydney (provisional entry) is also unique in having a more relaxed and unstructured interview that is taken together with several other students.
+University of Sydney (provisional entry) is unique in having a more relaxed and unstructured interview that is taken together with several other students.
 Note that this only applies to the double degree programme as the graduate entry programme uses MMI to assess its candidates.

 General interview preparation